 Be familiar with HIPAA Privacy and Security Policies and Procedures.
 Privacy Policies can be found on the Health Agency Intranet Site by clicking on "Policies & Procedures."
-Your Division will also have specialized policies and procedures related to handling confidential information in your Division or program.
-Ask your supervisor for details on special policies related to your job.
+Your supervisor and/or contract may also specify special policies related to your use and access of PHI.